DavidOsipov/Keywords4CV/README.md

 Keywords4CV is a Python-based tool designed to help job seekers optimize their resumes and LinkedIn profiles for Applicant Tracking Systems (ATS) and human recruiters.
 It analyzes a collection of job descriptions and extracts the most important and relevant keywords, enabling users to tailor their application materials to specific job roles.
 By incorporating these keywords, users can significantly increase their chances of getting noticed by both ATS and recruiters, leading to more interview opportunities.

 ## State of production

-**Not ready!**
+**Not ready!
+Under active development.**

 ## Features

-*   **Keyword Extraction:** Identifies key skills, qualifications, and terminology from job descriptions using NLP techniques (spaCy, NLTK, scikit-learn).
+*   **Enhanced Keyword Extraction:** Identifies key skills, qualifications, and terminology from job descriptions using advanced NLP techniques (spaCy, NLTK, scikit-learn).
+Improved accuracy and handling of edge cases.
-*   **TF-IDF Analysis:** Computes Term Frequency-Inverse Document Frequency (TF-IDF) scores, combined with *whitelist boosting* and *keyword frequency*, to determine the importance of keywords across multiple job descriptions.
+*   **TF-IDF Analysis with Advanced Weighting:** Computes Term Frequency-Inverse Document Frequency (TF-IDF) scores, combined with *whitelist boosting* and *keyword frequency*.
+Configurable weights allow for fine-tuning keyword importance.
-*   **Synonym Suggestion:** Includes a synonym suggestion feature to help expand the keyword coverage.
+*   **Synonym Expansion:**  Leverages WordNet to suggest synonyms, expanding keyword coverage and improving semantic matching.
-*   **Configurable:** Uses a `config.yaml` file for easy customization of:
+*   **Highly Configurable:** Uses a `config.yaml` file for extensive customization:
     *   Stop words (with options to add and exclude specific words).
-    *   Skills whitelist.
-    *   Keyword categories and their associated terms.
+More comprehensive default stop word list.
+    *   Skills whitelist:  Extensive and customizable whitelist of technical and soft skills.
+    *   Keyword categories and semantic categorization: Group keywords into meaningful categories for better report organization.
+Semantic categorization using word vectors for improved accuracy.
-    *   Output directory.
+    *   Output directory: Control where reports and logs are saved.
-    *   N-gram range for keyword extraction.
+    *   N-gram range for keyword extraction: Adjust for unigrams, bigrams, trigrams, and more.
-    *   Similarity threshold for categorization.
+    *   Similarity threshold for categorization: Fine-tune semantic category assignment.
-    *   Weighting for TF-IDF, frequency, and whitelist boost.
+    *   Weighting for TF-IDF, frequency, and whitelist boost:  Customize the scoring mechanism.
+    *   Description length limits and job count thresholds: Configure input validation rules.
-*   **Output:** Generates an Excel report with:
+*   **Detailed Output Reports:** Generates comprehensive Excel reports:
-    *   **Keyword Summary:** A summary of keywords with their combined scores, job counts, and assigned categories.
+    *   **Keyword Summary:**  Aggregated keyword scores, job counts, average scores, and assigned categories, providing a high-level overview.
-    *   **Job Specific Details:** A pivot table showing the combined scores of keywords for each individual job title.
+    *   **Job Specific Details:** Pivot table showing keyword scores for each job title, enabling targeted resume customization.
-*   **Input Validation:** Includes robust input validation to handle various edge cases (e.g., non-string keys, empty descriptions, incorrect file formats).
+*   **Robust Input Validation:**  Rigorous validation of job descriptions, handling empty titles, descriptions, incorrect data types, and encoding issues.
+Clear error messages and logging for invalid inputs.
-*   **Command-Line Interface:** Uses `argparse` for a user-friendly command-line interface.
+*   **User-Friendly Command-Line Interface:**  `argparse` provides a clear and easy-to-use command-line interface for script execution.
-*   **Error Handling:** Includes comprehensive error handling and logging.
+*   **Comprehensive Error Handling and Logging:**  Detailed logging using `logging` module, capturing informational messages, warnings, and errors to `ats_optimizer.log`.
+Improved error handling for configuration issues, input validation failures, and unexpected exceptions with informative exit codes.
-*   **Multiprocessing for Analysis:** Leverages multiprocessing to run the core analysis in a separate process, enhancing robustness and enabling timeout functionality.
+*   **Multiprocessing for Robust Analysis:** Core analysis runs in a separate process using `multiprocessing`, enhancing stability and enabling timeout control, especially for large datasets.
-*   **Caching:** Preprocessing results are cached to minimize redundant computations.
+*   **Efficient Caching:**  Extensive caching mechanisms using `functools.lru_cache` and `OrderedDict` to minimize redundant computations during text preprocessing and keyword categorization, significantly improving performance.
+Cache invalidation on configuration changes.
-*   **SpaCy optimization:**  spaCy pipeline components that are not needed (parser, ner) are disabled for efficiency.
+*   **SpaCy Pipeline Optimization:** Disables unnecessary spaCy pipeline components (`parser`, `ner`) for increased efficiency and reduced memory footprint.
-*   **NLTK resource management**: The script automatically manages required NLTK resources.
-*   **Timeout Mechanism:** Implements a configurable timeout to prevent long-running analyses and ensure script stability, especially when processing large job description datasets or encountering unexpected issues.
+*   **Automatic NLTK Resource Management:**  Ensures required NLTK resources (WordNet) are automatically downloaded if missing, simplifying setup.
+*   **Configurable Timeout Mechanism:** Prevents script hangs and resource exhaustion with a configurable timeout, ensuring stability even with problematic inputs or large datasets.
+*   **Memory Management and Chunking:** Implements memory monitoring and adaptive chunking for processing large job description datasets, preventing memory errors.
+Caches are cleared proactively to manage memory usage.
+*   **Extensive Unit Testing:**  Includes a comprehensive suite of unit tests using `unittest` and `pytest` in the `tests/` directory, ensuring code quality, reliability, and facilitating future development.
+Tests cover core functionalities, edge cases, and configuration scenarios.

 ## How it Works

-1.  **Input:** The script takes a JSON file as input via the command line:
+1.  **Input:** The script accepts a JSON file (e.g., `job_descriptions.json`) as input via the command line.
+The JSON should contain:
     *   **Keys:** Job titles (strings).
     *   **Values:** Full text of the corresponding job descriptions (strings).
-2.  **Preprocessing:** The text is cleaned (lowercase, URL/email/special character removal) and tokenized/lemmatized using spaCy and NLTK.
-A cache is used for efficiency.
+2.  **Preprocessing:** Input job descriptions undergo thorough preprocessing:
+    *   Text cleaning: Lowercasing, removal of URLs, emails, special characters, and extra whitespace using regular expressions.
+    *   Tokenization and Lemmatization:  spaCy and NLTK are used for tokenization and lemmatization, reducing words to their base forms.
+    *   Stop word removal: Configurable stop word list is used to remove common and irrelevant words.
+    *   Caching: Preprocessed text is cached for efficiency using an LRU cache.
-3.  **Keyword Extraction:**
+3.  **Keyword Extraction:**  Advanced keyword extraction techniques are employed:
-    *   **Whitelist Matching:**  Identifies exact phrase matches for skills in the whitelist.
+    *   Whitelist Matching:  Exact and lemmatized phrase matching against the extensive `skills_whitelist` in `config.yaml`.
-    *   **N-gram Generation:** Generates n-grams (multi-word phrases) based on the configured `ngram_range`.
+    *   N-gram Generation: Generates n-grams (unigrams, bigrams, trigrams, etc.) based on the `ngram_range` configuration.
-    *   **Tokenization and Lemmatization:** Processes the text into individual tokens and reduces words to their base form (lemmas).
-4.  **Keyword Weighting:**
-    *   Calculates TF-IDF scores using scikit-learn's `TfidfVectorizer`.
-    *   Applies a *whitelist boost* to keywords found in the whitelist.
-    *   Factors in the *frequency* of each keyword.
-    *   Combines these factors using configurable weights.
+    *   Synonym Expansion:  WordNet is used to generate synonyms for whitelist skills, expanding keyword detection.
+4.  **Keyword Weighting and Scoring:** A sophisticated scoring system determines keyword relevance:
+    *   TF-IDF Calculation:  `TfidfVectorizer` from scikit-learn calculates TF-IDF scores, reflecting keyword importance across job descriptions.
+    *   Whitelist Boosting: Keywords from the `skills_whitelist` receive a configurable boost, prioritizing essential skills.
+    *   Frequency Weighting: Keyword frequency within job descriptions is factored into the score.
+    *   Configurable Weights:  The contribution of TF-IDF, frequency, and whitelist boost is controlled by weights in `config.yaml`.
-5.  **Keyword Categorization:**
+5.  **Semantic Keyword Categorization:** Keywords are intelligently categorized:
+    *   Category Definitions:  `config.yaml` defines keyword categories (e.g., "Technical Skills", "Soft Skills") and associated terms.
-    *   Calculates the semantic similarity between each keyword and user-defined categories using word embeddings and cosine similarity.
+    *   Semantic Similarity: Word vectors from spaCy and cosine similarity are used to measure the semantic similarity between extracted keywords and category terms.
-    *   Assigns keywords to categories based on a similarity threshold (configurable in `config.yaml`).
+    *   Category Assignment: Keywords are assigned to categories based on the highest semantic similarity score above a configurable `similarity_threshold`.
-6.  **Output Generation:** Creates pandas DataFrames and saves them to an Excel file.
+6.  **Output Generation:** Results are organized and presented in user-friendly Excel reports:
+    *   Keyword Summary Sheet:  Provides a ranked list of keywords with aggregated "Total_Score", "Avg_Score", "Job_Count", and assigned "Category".
+    *   Detailed Scores Sheet:  A pivot table showing the "Score" for each "Keyword" across each "Job Title", enabling detailed analysis and targeted resume tailoring.

 ## Getting Started